monzelr/dmx/README.md

 Installation
 ------------
-Make sure to have git, python and pip in your environment path or activate your python environment before this code snippet:
+Make sure to have git, python and pip in your environment path or activate your python environment.\
+To install enter in cmd/shell:

     git clone https://github.com/monzelr/dmx.git

     cd dmx

-    pip install dmx
+    pip install .

+Alternative with python:

+    python setup.py install

 Example Code Snippets
 ---------------------